Aerijo/autocomplete-latex/README.md

 ### Why use this package?
 Presumably, you're here because you want to be able to autocomplete common commands you use.
-Yes, snippets can do this, but they can be difficult to remember, especially if used infrequently. [`autocomplete-snippets`](https://atom.io/packages/autocomplete-snippets) is a handy package that displays most snippets in a popup as you type, but it has one major flaw when it comes to LaTeX documents: it doesn't support punctuation.
+Yes, snippets can do this, but they can be difficult to remember, especially if used infrequently. [`autocomplete-snippets`](https://atom.io/packages/autocomplete-snippets) is a handy package that displays most snippets in a popup as you type, ~~but it has one major flaw when it comes to LaTeX documents: it doesn't support punctuation.~~ _I think it does now_

-Most of what you type in LaTeX is just regular words.
-It gets annoying when you're typing, and a popup menu appears every other word.
-This package only shows suggestions when a `\` is typed; this makes completions easy to access but kept out of the way during normal use.
+In any case, I found having a package dedicated to LaTeX completions to be quite handy.
+Please share ideas for improvements you'd like to see, and I'll do my best to implement it.

 ## Features
 - Comes with a set of common completions
+  - Selectively enable / disable these by group.
+I aim to add even more fine tuning in the future.
 - Specify the scope of each set of completions
 - Supports user provided completions
 - Completes [magic comments](https://tex.stackexchange.com/questions/78101/when-and-why-should-i-use-tex-ts-program-and-tex-encoding)